cssd-bot/CCSD-Chatbots/Sprint Analysis.md

 * 1 for an SQL statement syntax
 * 1 for an action & parameter set

-Things in the action set are allowed to change before the SQL as we have flexibility here Then introduce ways to transform the action into SQL Break these into smaller pieces
+Things in the action set are allowed to change before the SQL, as we have flexibility here.
+Still need to introduce ways to transform the action into SQL.
+Also need to break these into smaller pieces.